richnotwealthy/pricosha/README.md

 Intro to DB Final Project

+## Project Part 3

+Login is implemented at `app/components/LoginPage.js`.
+Content viewing is implemented at `app/components/ContentViewer.js`.
+Content adding is implemented at `app/components/ContentAdder.js`.
+The database interaction is all handled at `src/db/db.js`.

 ## Setup for Development

 You're going to need Node.js (and npm, it's package manager) setup on your machine in order to run the development environment locally.
 I don't care how you install Node, but I do recommend you use a package manager like homebrew or apt and pull the latest LTS version.